Willo678/CE330-Group_Project/README.md

 4. **View Metrics**: Examine the evaluated metrics for each file or for the entire project.

 ## Dependencies
-- Java 11 or higher.
+- **Java**: Requires Java 11 or higher.
-- Ensure all required libraries for UI components and token parsing are included in the project classpath.
+- **Libraries**: Ensure all necessary libraries for Swing and token parsing are included in the classpath.

-## How It Works
-1. The user selects a project directory using `targetSelectionUI`.
-2. `MetricsTracker` initializes and evaluates all Java files in the project.
-3. `XPEvaluator` computes metrics for each file using tokenized data.
-4. Scores are displayed in a graphical format, highlighting key insights about the project's code structure.
+## Modules and Responsibilities

+### 1. **MetricsTracker**
+- Singleton class that manages project data and provides metrics.
+- Computes project-wide and file-specific metrics.

+### 2. **XPEvaluator**
+- Core evaluation class responsible for:
+  - Indentation analysis.
+  - Class structure compliance.
+  - Method structure analysis.

+### 3. **User Interface**
+- Built using Swing for a smooth and intuitive graphical interface.
+- Designed for extensibility with modular panel and widget components.

 ## Contributors
 This project was collaboratively developed with a focus on Java code evaluation and user interface design.